 Making these little donut ‘holes’ or pop ’ems for game day snacks, or place them on a dessert buffet is also a great idea.
 At parties it’s nice to have small bites to taste so you can enjoy all the other goodies as well.

-This recipe was adapted to fit our recent dietary changes.
+This recipe is adapted to fit our recent dietary changes.
 There is no refined white sugar and I use half white flour and half white whole wheat flour.
 My sugar substitute of choice is Monk Fruit and coconut sugar.
 I add coconut sugar when a recipe calls for brown sugar and I use Monk Fruit in place of granulated sugar.

 Of course you can always use your preferred sugar alternative.
 It will not affect the recipe except maybe for the taste, since various sweeteners have different levels of sweetness.
 However, the mini donut pop’ems will still be pop’ems.